 - 13.5 An entity shall include in the cost of inventories all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition. - 13.5A Where inventories are acquired through a non-exchange transaction, their cost shall be measured at their fair value as at the date of acquisition.
-For public benefit entities, this requirement only applies to inventory that is recognised as a result of the incoming resources from non-exchange transactions as prescribed in Section 34 Specialised Activities.
+For public benefit entities and entities within a public benefit entity group, this requirement only applies to inventories that are recognised as a result of the requirements for incoming resources from non-exchange transactions as prescribed in Section 34 Specialised Activities.